boldtrn/JsonbBundle/README.md

                 JSONB_AG:   Boldtrn\JsonbBundle\Query\JsonbAtGreater
                 JSONB_HGG:  Boldtrn\JsonbBundle\Query\JsonbHashGreaterGreater
                 JSONB_EX:   Boldtrn\JsonbBundle\Query\JsonbExistence
+                JSONB_EX_ANY:   Boldtrn\JsonbBundle\Query\JsonbExistenceAny
 ```

 Note: There were people having issues with the above configuration.
 They had the following exception:
 ```
 [Symfony\Component\Config\Definition\Exception\InvalidConfigurationException]
   Unrecognized options "dql" under "doctrine.orm"
 ```

 This was fixed by changing the dql part in the following (add the `entity_managers` between `orm` and `dql`):